-Rather than handling sales and shipping for a food or beverage product, many business owners chose to work with partners to ease their workload and expand their growth potential.
+Rather than handling sales and shipping for a food or beverage product, many business owners chose to work with a food broker, food distributor, and 3PL partners to ease their workload and expand their growth potential.

 Working with outside service providers allows a food or beverage brand to focus on its core competencies, access experts without hiring new staff, save money, and move quickly to market.

-With so many types of service providers out here, we’re breaking down some of the basics:
+With so many types of service providers out there, we’re breaking down some of the basics.

-Rather than pounding the pavement to sell product to stores, many brands choose to work with a food broker.
+Instead of pounding the pavement to sell products to stores, many brands choose to work with a food broker.
 Brokers have established relationships with retailers and can often help brands get into stores faster.

 Brokers are essentially like an outside sales team for a brand.
 Each broker typically represents several food companies in a specific geographic area.
 Many specialize in product type, others are more diversified, carrying different lines for multiple brands.